 Since balmy temperatures last almost until November, this period is the best time to visit Montreal if you really want to narrow it down.
 October is highly recommended due to hotel vacancies, mild temperatures, and gorgeous fall foliage complementing the unique charm of the historic Canadian city.

 Among the city’s many claims to fame, it is worth mentioning that the 1976 Summer Olympics were held in Montreal.
 These particular Olympic Games are known by many as the Games when Nadia Comaneci scored a perfect “10”, a score which is yet to be matched.
-Nowadays, the Olympic Park is a popular tourist attraction, widely considered to be one of the best things to see in Montreal.
+Nowadays, the Olympic Park is a popular tourist attraction, and visiting it is widely considered to be one of the best things to do in Montreal.

 A visionary project, Space for Life is a museum district near the Olympic Stadium.
 Conceptualized to bring together the four most important natural museums in the city, Space for life is much more than a museum; it is a comprehensive movement that invites its visitors to participate and commit to preserving our planet’s biodiversity.
 The four museums incorporated in Space for Life are the Rio Tinto Alcan Planetarium, the Montreal Biodome, the Montreal Insectarium, and the Montreal Botanical Garden.